-Afghan cabinet nominee wanted by Interpol for tax evasion
+Afghan Cabinet nominee wanted by Interpol for tax evasion

 Ghani, who was sworn in as president last year to replace long-time leader Hamid Karzai, has vowed to root out widespread corruption and said he would choose his ministers based on their qualifications, not their connections.

+Afghanistan was ranked as the world’s fourth most corrupt country last year by the watchdog Transparency International.
+It has topped the list in previous years.

-His nominations were announced on Monday, after a wait of more than three months.
+Ghani’s Cabinet nominations were announced on Monday, after a wait of more than three months over negotiations with unity government partner Abdullah Abdullah, his former election rival.
+[ID:nL3N0UR34C]

-Haidari confirmed Saturday that he is on the Interpol wanted list but insisted he is innocent.
+Haidari confirmed on Saturday that he is on the Interpol wanted list but insisted he is innocent.

 “I am being targeted by a political conspiracy.
 When you enter the world of business and politics, this is what happens,” he told Reuters.